jameshyojaelee/TIGER_OT/docs/WORKFLOW_GUIDE.md

 Behind the scenes the launcher:
 - Loads the TensorFlow environment and disables oneDNN custom ops
 - Clears CUDA visibility for consistent CPU execution (unless GPU mode is requested)
-- Adds `venv_packages/` libraries to `PYTHONPATH`
+- Adds `vendor/venv_packages/` libraries and `src/` to `PYTHONPATH`
-- Calls `run_with_tiger_env.sh` under the hood for advanced chaining compatibility
+- Calls `scripts/00_load_environment.sh` under the hood for advanced chaining compatibility

-> Note: `reference/gencode.vM37.transcripts.uc.joined` ships as a tiny two-transcript FASTA so smoke tests work anywhere.
-Replace it or point `config.yaml` to a full transcriptome before production runs.
+> Note: `resources/reference/gencode.vM37.transcripts.uc.joined` ships as a tiny two-transcript FASTA so smoke tests work anywhere.
+Replace it or update `configs/default.yaml` to a full transcriptome before production runs.

 #### GPU mode
 Need GPUs? export `TIGER_USE_GPU=1` (and, if required on your cluster, `TIGER_TF_GPU_MODULE` with the TensorFlow module that includes CUDA) before running: